JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/2_Initialize_Pangle_SDK.md

 }
 ```

 Initialize Pangle SDK asynchronously is supported since the v3.5.0.0 SDK, need to pass `Context`, `TTAdConfig` and `InitCallback` instance in the method `TTAdSdk.init()`. `InitCallback` is used to get the notification.
-Then publishers **must** make sure the sdk is initialized successfully before trying to load Pangle Ads.
+Then publishers **must** make sure the sdk is initialized successfully before loading Pangle Ads.

 **Note: SDK Initialization method should be called on the main thread**